 Misconceptions about HIPAA compliance can leave dental practices wide open to data breaches, violations, and hefty federal fines.
-Since HIPAA regulation was introduced in 1996, its complexities have only become more intricate with additions and revisions; and this evolution can cause increasing confusion.
+Since HIPAA regulation was introduced in 1996, its complexities have only become more intricate with additions and revisions; and this evolution can cause increased confusion.
 Check out our top 3 HIPAA misconceptions below!

 1. “HIPAA training for staff means I’m HIPAA compliant.”